dstorrs/majordomo/README.md

 # Data updates

 The worker thread can (but does not have to) send data-update messages to the manager.
 The manager will keep track of this new state and will make it available to each restart.
-Also, the task that is returned on success/failure will have the latest version of the state inside it.

 # Example